umee-network/docs/docs/governance/community-dao/translators.md

 # Translators

-> TLDR: Translators are responsible for translating, organizing, and sharing official Umee content with the community members who need it.
+> TLDR: Translators are responsible for translating, organizing, and sharing official UX content with the community members who need it.
 Translators must [apply for a translation](https://app.dework.xyz/umee-community-dao/translations-42914/overview) and be approved before completing it.

 > To get started as an translator:
-> - Visit the #start-here channel in the "Community DAO" section of [Umee's Discord](https://discord.gg/umee);
+> - Visit the #start-here channel in the "Community DAO" section of [UX's Discord](https://discord.gg/umee);
 > - Assign yourself the "CD Contributor" role and "CD Translator" role;
 > - Check the #cd-announcements and #translations-rfc channels to see which translations the CD Committee is looking for;
 > - [Apply for the translation through Dework](https://app.dework.xyz/umee-community-dao/translations-42914/overview);